canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q10/QuestionText.md

 - Methods:
     - a `setAwardRecipient` method which accepts a `String` value, updates the **awardRecipient** attribute with it, and is accessible from other classes
     - a `getAwardRecipient` method which is accessible from other classes and returns the value of the ** awardRecipient** attribute
     - a `setAwardCategory` method which accepts a `String` value, updates the **awardCategory** attribute with it, and is accessible from other classes
     - a `getAwardCategory` method which is accessible from other classes and returns the value of the **awardCategory** attribute
-    - a `toString` method which returns a String of the information about the `Award` class of the form `"The award for " + awardCategory + " category goes to " + awardRecipient`.
+    - a `toString` method which returns a String of the information about the `Award` class of the form `"The award for " + x + " category goes to " + y`. where is is the value of **awardCategory** attribute and y is the value of **awardRecipient** attribute

 ### Distractors: